uqrmaie1/smtpred/README.md

 LDSC wrapper
 ===============

-Multi trait weighting requires SNP heritability estimates for each trait and r<sub>G</sub> estimates for each pair of traits.
+Multi trait weighting requires SNP-heritability estimates for each trait and r<sub>G</sub> estimates for each pair of traits.
 If only summary statistics are available, LD score regression can be used to estimate these parameters. ```ldsc_wrapper.py``` is a wrapper around LD score regression, and in addition it extracts the parameters of interest from the LD score regression output files and saves them in the format used by ```mt_weighting.py```.

 If LD score regression has already been run, the ```--extract``` option can be used to only process LD score regression output files.